hadang2507/Movie-Kaleidoscope/README.md

 ## Copyright

 - All the data is supported by TMDB (The Movie Database) APIs.
-This project, or app, is not for commercial use, only for education purpose.
+This project, or app, is not for commercial use, only for educational purposes.
 - The project is supervised by Prof.Schwind at The Frankfurt University of Applied Science.